Dembowski-Ostrom polynomials and reversed Dickson polynomials: DO polynomials from RDPs of the first kind

-Before we begin the classification of DO polynomials from RDP of the first kind, we shall slightly deviate and prove the following proposition that readily gives DO polynomials arising from RDP of $(m+1)$-th kind when the parameter $a$ is zero. \begin{prop} The polynomial $D_{k,m}(0,X^d)$ is DO if and only if $m\not\equiv 2 \pmod p$ and $kd$ is of the form $2p^j(p^i+1)$, where $i,j \geq 0$. \end{prop} \begin{proof} We know that If $k$ is even and $m\not\equiv 2 \pmod p$, then $D_{k,m}(0,X^d)$ is a DO polynomial if and only if $\displaystyle \frac{kd}{2}=p^j(p^i+1)$, i.e., $kd=2p^j(p^i+1).$ \end{proof} In view of the Proposition~\ref{prop1}, we shall assume that $a$ is non-zero for rest of what follows across the sections.
+Before we begin the classification of DO polynomials from RDPs of the first kind, we shall slightly deviate and prove the following proposition that readily gives DO polynomials arising from RDPs of the $(m+1)$-th kind when the parameter $a$ is zero. \begin{prop} The polynomial $D_{k,m}(0,X^d)$ is DO if and only if $k$ is even, $m\not\equiv 2 \pmod p$ and $kd$ is of the form $2p^j(p^i+1)$, where $i,j \geq 0$. \end{prop} \begin{proof} We know that Clearly, $D_{k,m}(0,X^d)$ is a DO polynomial if and only if $k$ is even, $m\not\equiv 2 \pmod p$ and $kd=2p^j(p^i+1).$ \end{proof} In view of Proposition~\ref{prop1}, we shall assume that $a$ is non-zero for the rest of the paper.